Shakey Graves: Career

 On April 2, 2021, Shakey Graves re-released his debut album Roll the Bones on Dualtone Records for its 10-year anniversary.
 The album was originally self-released on CD-R. Entitled Roll the Bones X, the re-release includes additional songs not included on the original.
 The album reached number 136 on the US Billboard 200.

 On May 31, 2022, Shakey Graves appeared on Jimmy Kimmel Live! performing "This Town" with Trixie Mattel.

 On February 9, 2023, Shakey Graves released Deadstock - A Shakey Graves Day Anthology, an "anthology" of previously unreleased material.
+On September 15, 2023, Shakey Graves released Movie of the Week through Dualtone.